Sweeper777/Verbosy/README.md

 - GotoIfNeg instruction (represented by `>-`): same as the Goto instruction, except that it will only jump to the label if `Current` is less than 0.

 Instructions will do nothing if their parameters point to a place out of range of the memory.

+### Hex Escapes

+Most characters can be used in verbatim as the parameter for the set instruction, in order to set `Current` to a character.
+In some cases you can't, because the parser treats that character in a special way. e.g. all whitespace are ignored.
+In such a case, you can specify that character in a set instruction using its hex value, prefixed by `\`.

+For example, `~\20` sets `Current` to the space character.

 ### Example Programs